Nilsen303/Nilsen303/README.md

 - 👋 Hi, I’m @Nilsen303
 - 👀 I’m into arts and other creative tingys such as writing etc.
 - 🌱 I'm learningAseprite, school stuff.
-- 💞️ I'm currently tra´nslating for LunarEclipse studios, but i wouldreally like to work on something with someone!
+- 💞️ I'm currently translating for LunarEclipse studios, but i wouldreally like to work on something with someone!
-- 📫 How to reach? well: nilsbwallerberg@gmail.com !
+- 📫 How to reach? well: nilsbwallerberg@gmail.com or @nilsen303 on Discord!

 <!---
 Nilsen303/Nilsen303 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.